Jeni4/wp-social-avatar/README.md

 The allowed users will see the available options in their **Your Profile** sub menu under Users menu.

 For the first version I only have two social options available, Facebook and Google plus.
-You need to add either the Facebook user ID(numeric) or Google plus id in the corresponding fields.
-[You can find your facebook user id here](http://findmyfacebookid.com/).
+You need to add either the Facebook handle or Google plus id in the corresponding fields.

 Once done with the above, check the social profile picture you want to use as the gravatar and click Update Profile and you are done.